 I have been going to New York City, pretty much every year, since I was very young.
-In addition to having been there for business, I have been there many times for fun.
-So I have great memories of family, friends, weddings, seeing Bobby Short at the Café Carlyle, experiencing Christo’s Gates in Central park, seeing great art in museums and galleries, going to the best Broadway plays and musicals and just walking and exploring.
+In addition to having been there many times for business, I have been there many more times for fun.
+I, therefore, have incredible memories of family outings, visiting friends, wonderful meals, weddings, seeing Bobby Short at the Café Carlyle, experiencing Christo’s Gates in Central Park in 2005, seeing great art in the city’s museums and galleries, going to the best Broadway plays and musicals over many years and just walking and exploring.

-I always love visiting Broadway and Times Square, Central Park, Fifth Avenue, the Upper East Side and Upper West Side.
-More recently, however, I have begun exploring Chelsea, Hell’s Kitchen, Little Italy, the Lower East Side, The Village, The Flatiron District, Harlem, Spanish Harlem and Brooklyn.
+I always love visiting Central Park, Fifth Avenue, the Upper East Side and Upper West Side.
+More recently, however, I have begun exploring Chelsea, Hell’s Kitchen, The High Line and the new Hudson Yards, Little Italy, the Lower East Side, The Village, The Flatiron District, Harlem, Spanish Harlem and Brooklyn.
 I love seeing great architecture from Frank Lloyd Wright’s Guggenheim Museum, the new addition to MOMA, the new Whitney Museum, the classic Grand Central Station to a recently finished residential tower by Frank Gehry.

 Rockefeller Center: Opened in 1933, this is the Art Deco, city within a city.
 Here you can explore the architecture and architectural details, see the Atlas statue from 1937 and the famous Prometheus from 1934, see the Today Show from the street, tour the NBC studios, dine, shop, skate on the famous outdoor skaing rink, see the famous Christmas Tree or catch the flawless Rockettes at the famous Radio City Music Hall.